-Check out our full menu and pricing.
+Check out our full menu and laser hair removal cost.

 Laser hair removal is a procedure which removes hair from the body utilizing a long pulse laser.
 Laser heat disables follicles from producing hair.
 Hair grows in cycles.
 Since various hairs will enter their growth cycle at different times, about 6-10 treatments at intervals of 4-8 weeks, depending on body area, are necessary to disable most of the follicles.